cube-drone/rt0/players-guide/src/player/generated/magician.md

 **Corruption Upgrade: Mark 3 Corruption Points on Saw in Half to Unlock it.**

-* Take 1 Corruption Point:
+* Take 1 Corruption Point to active Saw in Half:
    * For the remainder of combat, when a card is on Pull a Rabbit Out of a Hat, you may still use Defend.

 ### Spellbook